summer-ce/ZplayNetworks/Statistics.md

 ### Note: Flurry、 Appflyer、Talking Data statistics sdk related keys or parameters need to be filled in this .asset file

-### If you add this sdk, please click the Setting Manager/Analysis... under the Editor zplay tab to create the AnalysisSetting.asset file.
+### If you add this sdk, please click the Zplay/Data/Game settings, under the Editor zplay tab to create the GameSettings.asset file.

 ![click Get Resources](source/docgen/AnalysisSetting.png "Show the resources data")